 The Constitutional Transitions Clinic and Colloquium: The Middle East Revolutions is a joint project of Constitutional Transitions and the Cairo office of International Institute for Democracy and Electoral Assistance (IDEA), an intergovernmental organization that supports sustainable democracy worldwide, with 27 member states.
 IDEA’s mission s to support sustainable democratic change by providing comparative knowledge, and assisting in democratic reform, and influencing policies and politics.
 Taught by Professor Sujit Choudhry.

-Criminal and Community Defense Clinic
+Criminal Defense and Reentry Clinic

 Family Defense Clinic

 The child welfare system disproportionately targets minority and poor families for government intervention in family life, too often taking children into foster care rather than providing the social services to which they are entitled.
 The Family Defense Clinic defends the fundamental constitutional right to parent and works to prevent the unnecessary break-up of indigent families and ensure due process and equal treatment by government authorities.
 Students in the clinic represent parents in Family Court, directly handling all aspects of litigation in child abuse, neglect, and termination of parental rights proceedings.
 Fieldwork includes extensive client contact, interviewing, counseling, investigation, legal research, motion practice, discovery, out-of-court advocacy, and preparing for and conducting trials and other contested court hearings.
 The clinic also provides opportunities to work on policy projects designed to reform the foster care and Family Court systems.
 The clinic includes both law and graduate social work students and emphasizes the importance of approaching child welfare from an interdisciplinary perspective.

 Federal Defender Clinic